jacksleight/laravel-omni/README.md

 # Omni

-Omni is a Laravel package and Vite plugin for building universal single-file components.
+Omni is a Laravel package and Vite plugin for building universal single-file Blade components, with or without Livewire features.

 The core goals of Omni are:

-- A single API for defining components (with or without Livewire features)
+- A single API for defining components
-- A single syntax for including and mounting components
+- A single syntax for mounting and rendering components
 - A single directory structure for organising components
-- A single file for all component concerns (logic, template, scripts and styles)
+- A single file for all component concerns (logic, template, styles and scripts)

 All Omni components can:

-- Be declared as standard or Livewire components
+- Be declared as either standard or Livewire components
 - Be mounted to a route as a full-page component
 - Be rendered from a controller
-- Be rendered in a template using `<x-component>` syntax
+- Be rendered in a template using `x-` syntax
 - Use layouts, slots, and attribute bags
 - Define helper functions that can be used in templates
 - Include JS and CSS that’s bundled by Vite